Skip to Main Content

 3. Cite correctly: Use the citation examples to make certain you're catching the important details.

-Evaluate Information using the CRAPP Test
+Evaluate Information using the CRAAP Test

 Is it CRAAP?* Evaluating Online Resources (PDF):